electronstorm/TMF3-Missions/ap_pulau_race_day.pulau/README.md

 - Maximum Slots: 36

 # Notes
-Players do not want to fly can take Co-Pilot slots.
+Players that do not want to fly can take Co-Pilot slots.